philbooth/vagueTime.js/README.md

 into those user-friendly phrases, heavily supported by unit tests.
-Vague time strings can be returned in English, German or French.
+Vague time strings can be returned in English, German, French, Dutch or Danish.

 ## What alternative libraries are there?

-If this project isn't quite what you're looking for, you may be interested in vagueTime's big sister, [vagueDate.js][vague-date].
-Or if you would like
-to parse vague time strings
-rather than generate them,
-you should try
-Matthew Mueller's [date]
-or Tim Wood's [moment].
+* [date.js][date];
+* [moment.js][moment];
+* [xdate];
+* [countdown.js][countdown].

 ## How tiny is it?

+The library can be built
+with support for any combination of English, German, French, Dutch and Danish languages.
+Single-language builds
+are typically around
+4.3 kb unminified with comments,
+1.3 kb minified
+or 0.7 kb minified + gzipped.

+The largest build,
-5.4 kb unminified with comments, 1.8 kb minified, 0.8 kb minified + gzipped
+containing all supported languages, is 6.8 kb unminified with comments, 2.3 kb minified or 1 kb minified + gzipped.

 ## How do I install it?